-VISTA's overriding purpose is to conduct surveys efficiently, and therefore observing templates must be designed to maximise speed, but without compromising the scientific integrity of the data.
+VISTA's overriding purpose is to conduct surveys efficiently.
+To expedite this aim, an Exposure Time Calculator (ETC) will be provided to ensure observations are timed optimally for the particular science objectives, and observing templates must be designed to maximise speed, but without compromising the scientific integrity of the data.
 [RD6] discussed the observing efficiency budget for system design purposes.
 To aid in determining efficiency of observing strategies and of observing templates, this subsection indicates the typical expected overheads in the operation of the VISTA/VIRCAM in terms of the time needed for each change of state/movement of the system between exposures.
 Of course the effect of these overheads on survey efficiency is particularly strong for surveys involving short exposures.